-The General Data Protection Regulation (GDPR) is to come into force on 25 May 2018.
+The General Data Protection Regulation (GDPR) came into force on the 25 May 2018.

 It gives individuals more rights and protection in how their personal data is used by organisations, and as a Church you will need to ensure you are ready for the upcoming changes and that you are compliant with the new regulations.

-Please find details below on how ChurchBox is preparing for GDPR.
+Please find details below on how ChurchBox can help you become compliant.
 If you have any questions please feel free to call us on 01400 630530.

 Data Protection, GDPR and ChurchBox

-GDPR places greater obligations on how organisations handle ‘personal data’ so if you gather any information about your church congregation then you will probably need to understand and get ready for GDPR coming in to force.
-As a data processor we have built features in to ChurchBox to help you to become compliant.
+GDPR places greater obligations on how organisations handle ‘personal data’ so if you gather any information about your church congregation then you will probably need to understand your responsibilities under GDPR.
+As a data processor we have built features into ChurchBox to help you to become compliant.
 The first part of this page helps you understand GDPR; as you are the data controllers you need to feel happy and comfortable with the data you are collecting.
 The second part shows how you can use ChurchBox to help stay compliant.

 Who does the GDPR apply to?